sweattep/modern_quotes/README.md

 >So if a very tiny percentage of your users have a certain disability would you then remove an accessibility feature because it wasn't serving enough disabled users?

+>I would guess that 99% of the money that people are spending on these projects today is just getting lit on fire.

 >If James Dean was a rapper, he would be me

 >He represents euthanasia, to die slowly, to die painlessly, you know what i mean